Former Ecuador judge on Chevron case says plaintiffs bribed court

-NEW YORK/SAN FRANCISCO A former Ecuadorean judge has claimed that after stepping down from the bench, he illegally ghost-wrote a judgment in which Chevron was ordered to pay $18.2 billion (11.5 billion pounds) for polluting the rain forest, and that the plaintiffs paid a $500,000 bribe to the judge who issued the ruling.
+NEW YORK/SAN FRANCISCO A former Ecuadorean judge has claimed that after stepping down from the bench, he illegally ghostwrote a judgment in which Chevron was ordered to pay the country $18.2 billion for polluting the rain forest, and he further charged that the plaintiffs agreed to pay $500,000 to the judge who handed down the ruling.

-Alberto Guerra, who presided over the case from 2003 to 2004, made the allegations in a sworn statement filed by Chevron (CVX.N) on Monday in support of a lawsuit in Manhattan federal district court accusing the Ecuadorean plaintiffs and their lawyers of fraud.

 "Another participant in the fraud has now come forward rather than wait to be exposed by others," Hewitt Pate, Chevron vice president and general counsel, said in a statement.